 Believe it or not, horses can help lawyers discover the capacity for change, identify inner strengths, and heal their spirits.
-Learning a little “horse sense” will help you to decrease stress and improve your emotional and mental health.
+Learning how to make horse sense out of nonsense will help you to decrease stress and improve your emotional and mental health.

 By Andrea M. Hall, Attorney